Kier Group Advances Share Buyback Programme - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Kier Group plc announced the purchase of 45,019 of its Ordinary shares as part of its ongoing buyback programme initiated in January 2025.
-This transaction, executed through Peel Hunt LLP, is part of Kier’s strategy to hold these shares in treasury, impacting the total number of voting rights and shares in issue.
-The buyback programme reflects Kier’s efforts to manage its capital structure and potentially enhance shareholder value.
+Kier Group plc announced the purchase of 36,024 of its ordinary shares as part of its ongoing buyback programme, initiated in January 2025.
+This move, executed through Peel Hunt LLP, reflects Kier’s strategy to manage its capital structure effectively, potentially enhancing shareholder value by holding these shares in treasury, and maintaining 447,792,923 voting rights for shareholders.

-The most recent analyst rating on (GB:KIE) stock is a Buy with a £258.00 price target.
-To see the full list of analyst forecasts on Kier Group plc stock, see the GB:KIE Stock Forecast page.

 Spark’s Take on GB:KIE Stock